Abdirahman-Omar007/Sentiment-Classification-System/README.md

 Provide a dataset of tweets, and the model will classify sentiment.

 📊 Results

 The model’s performance was evaluated using:
-✔ Accuracy
+✔ Accuracy:75%
-✔ Precision
+✔ Precision:74%
-✔ Recall
+✔ Recall:85%
-✔ F1-score
+✔ F1-Score: 81%

-Achieved XX% accuracy, with BERT outperforming traditional ML models.

 🛤 Roadmap
- Improve dataset coverage
+ Improved dataset coverage

- Fine-tune BERT for better accuracy
+ Fine-tune stacked model for better accuracy

  Deploy as a web API